 With a float down, if rates decrease below your locked rate, you can float down and lock in the new lower prevailing rate.
 This allows you to take advantage of dips in interest rates even after securing a rate lock.

-What are the Benefits of Mortgage Rate Lock?
+What are the Benefits of a Mortgage Rate Lock?

 There are 4 key benefits that make locking in a mortgage rate worthwhile for many borrowers: